nchudnovets/merezhyvo-ut/README.md

 - **Optional Tor integration**

   - Built-in Tor binary, with a simple toggle to route traffic through Tor.

+  - Tor and normal browsing use separate storage partitions (cookies, local storage, cache and other site data do not mix between Tor and non-Tor mode).

   - Optional “keep Tor enabled” behaviour and a Tor-check tab when you turn it on.